People forget that the Bible also advocates liberty. Let’s see what we can discover from these historical, culture-bound laws.

 Servants are analogized to be like angels in the service of the Son of Man, or the master, so the servants have dignity to them (Matt.
 13:24-30 and 36-43).

 It is assumed in some parables that a servant has lots of authority in a wealthy household, and Jesus did not say this power was unjust (Matt.
 18:21-35; 21:34; 22:3; 24:45; 25:14).
-To cite a named example, Chuza was a manager, probably a slave, of Herod’s household, so he had a lot of power, and Jesus did not challenge him, so he favored—or at least saw it as normal—that a slave could advance.
+To cite a named example, Chuza was a manager, probably a slave, of Herod’s household, so he had a lot of power, and Jesus did not challenge him and order him to stay under Herod’s thumb and to “know his place,” so he favored—or at least saw it as normal—that a slave could advance.

 He said the first shall be last, and whoever wants to lead should become a servant or slave (Matt.
 20:24-28 and 23:11).
 These terse statements reverse the prevailing attitude of lording authority over someone else.